node-ci/nci/docs/developing-plugins/builds-collection.md

   - `params.buildParams.scmRev` - target revision for the build
   - `params.env` - target environment for the build

-  `result` will contain created `build` with at least following fields: id, status, completed, project, params, createDate.
+  `result` will contain created `builds` if they were created, every build with at least following fields: id, status, completed, project, params, createDate.

 ## BuildsCollection.cancel(params:Object, [callback(err)]:Function)